DrThomasAger/smile/README.md

 These abbreviated ***(: Smile*** structures e.g. `(` indicate they are the second part of a set.

-The (: Smile syntax surrounds the name of the section, or any other text that wants to be at the top of a section.
+The ***(: Smile*** faces surround the name of the section, or any other text that wants to be at the top of a section.

 The line indicates the start or end of the section, and the text inside the section *changes with the prompt and task required.*